rmcsharry/posthog-nextjs/README.md

 ## Getting Started

+First you will need to add your PostHog api key and id to .env.local.

-First, run the development server:
+Then run the development server:

 ```bash
 npm run dev